 Overnight dispersed hiker camps

-OPENING SOON: The Grampians Peaks Trail (160km) is a world-class 13-day hiking experience from Mt Zero in the north, through Halls Gap and finishing at Dunkeld.
-It can also be completed in sections.
-Bookings open soon.
+The Grampians Peaks Trail (160km) is a world-class 13-day hiking experience from Mt Zero in the north, through Halls Gap and finishing at Dunkeld.
+It can also be completed in shorter sections.

 The Great Ocean Walk extends just over 100km between Apollo Bay and the Twelve Apostles near Princetown.
 The spectacular walk weaves its way through tall forests, coastal heathlands, wild rocky shores, river estuaries and windswept cliff-tops presenting amazing views.